scobru/mogu/README.md

 #### Error Handling

-The SDK includes comprehensive error handling.
+The Mogu Core includes comprehensive error handling.
 All methods that might fail throw errors that should be handled with try/catch:

 ```typescript
 try {